8 Key Data Science Trends For 2024 & 2025

 Businesses want end-to-end data science solutions.
 And startups that provide this will eat the market.

-“Data analyst” searches are up by 265% in 5 years.
-Interest in this data science role displays hockey stick growth.
+“Data analyst” searches are up 2x in 5 years.
+Despite the rise of AI in data analysis, interest in this role shows hockey stick growth.

 Demand for data analysts has shot through the roof over the last few years.